krijnsent/crypto_vba/readme.md

 - Build the Kucoin API connector
 - Build the HitBTC API connector
 - Build the Bitfinex API connector
+- Build the Bitstamp API connector
-- Build the Coinspot API connector - not finished
+- Build the Coinspot API connector
 - Build the GDAX API connector - not finished
 - Build a working and tested VBA hash function
 - Build a function to transform Dictionaries into JSON and URLencode
-- Added the UrlEncode function for Cryptopia (and Excel versions before 2016)
+- Added the UrlEncode function for e.g. Cryptopia (and Excel versions before 2016)
 - Build the Liqui API connector - and removed it

 # Donate